kristian-lange-tw/JATOS_docs_v3/pages/Write-longitudinal-studies.md

 ## Assign an ID to individual workers

 The first thing you need to do is make sure that the same *person* is assigned a single, unique ID.
 Several options are possible:
 1. If your sample size is relatively small and you can afford it, you could send individualized [Personal Multiple links](Worker-Types.html#-personal-multiple-worker) to each participant.
 If a worker runs a study with this link, JATOS will assign them a unique number.
-You can access the worker ID in your JavaScript through `jatos.workerID` from the `jatos.js` library.
+You can access MTurk's worker ID in your JavaScript through `jatos.urlQueryParameters.workerId` from the _jatos.js_ library.
 2. If you are recruiting participants through a marketplace, like MTurk or Prolific, you can simply use the marketplace worker ID.
 It's straightforward in MTurk: You can access the worker ID in your JavaScript through `jatos.MTurkWorkerID`.
 For Prolific, it's a bit more complicated.
 See [running longitudinal studies in Prolific](Running-longitudinal-studies-on-Prolific.html) for detailed instructions.